ariacom/Seal-Report/README.md

 **Quick start guides**  for building reports are available at the [Seal Report](http://www.sealreport.org) Web site.

-Use the [Seal Report forum](http://forum.sealreport.org) to get free support, information and hints on the product.
+Use the [Seal Report forum](http://forum.sealreport.org) to get free support, information and hints on the product or read the [Wiki](https://github.com/ariacom/Seal-Report/wiki) for technical documentation.

 The product is also used by another open project to publish Open Data: [Open Report Hub](http://openreporthub.com).
 A free portal to publish and share your **Open Data** in **professional reports**.